Skip to product information

 SIZE

-DS-2781 Koiguchi Shirt “Ninja”
+DS-2781 Carp mouth Shirt “Ninja”

 100% Cotton

-From the Muromachi period to the Edo period, the shadowy army served feudal lords and feudal lords, engaging in espionage and assassination activities.
+From the Muromachi period to the Edo period, this shadowy army served feudal lords and feudal lords, engaging in espionage and assassination activities.
 In modern terms, it would be like Zero Zero Seven or the CIA, and is an overwhelmingly popular character among tourists from overseas.

 Payment